mikeonak/bankruptcy/README.md

 - 3rd Year - the data contains financial rates from 3rd year of the forecasting period and corresponding class label that indicates bankruptcy status after 3 years.
 The data contains 10503 instances (financial statements), 495 represents bankrupted companies, 10008 firms that did not bankrupt in the forecasting period.

+Commment: Forecasting default in the 3-year futeure period is very difficult task as we have factors not strictly connected with financial indicators and the period is very long.
+As we can assume the highest impact on default probability have indicators connected with profits, capital na liabilites.
+The main problem with the data is high-imbalance

 Attribute Information:

      X1 net profit / total assets